 There is a sliding scale down to zero based on income.
 Scholarships and financial aid are available.
 Please click here for more details.

 There is a rolling admissions policy, and early applications are welcome.
 The final deadline for the Paris program is April 30 for the upcoming summer (and June 15 for the online program, whose content is nearly identical).

-Here are answers to some of the most frequently asked questions regarding our summer school, which takes place both in person and online:
+Here are answers to some of the most frequently asked questions regarding our Summer School:

 1. Do you need to know French?